What to expect

 What to Wear

 When you come to the zendo for sitting meditation be sure to wear non-eye catching, loose and comfortable clothing that covers most of your skin.
 Long pants or below the knee length skirts are required.
 Colors should be subdued and solid, preferably dark shades (black, blues, grays.)
 Neutrals (white, beige) are also acceptable.
 Tops or shirts without writing, graphics or distracting prints are not recommended.

-In addition you may want to bring the following items: towel, alarm clock, torch, sun block, chapstick, eye drops.
+In addition you may want to bring the following items: towel, alarm clock, flashlight, sun block, chapstick, eye drops and medications.
 Personal toiletries are not provided.
 Linens (sheets, pillows, blankets) are provided.

 Dana – giving – is a precious gift.
 Your retreat is given in a spirit of generosity.
 The teachers and assistants are not paid.
 The opportunity for people to respond with gratitude by accessing their own quality of generosity has been a part of Buddhist teaching ever since the days of the Buddha.
 At the end of each retreat, please consider the profound value of the teachings and of those who offer them.
 You are welcome to respond with an offering of dana.
 This is entirely voluntary and anonymous.
 We deeply appreciate your offering.